Results Reliability Respect

 Gelaga King smiling for a picture in his suit

-Gelaga King
+Gelaga Perry King

 He is a Vice Chair of the UK-Sierra Leone Pro Bono Network which works collaboratively with individuals and organisations to support, strengthen and enhance the rule of law and access to justice.